SocioPatterns/neo4j-dynagraph/README.md

 neo4j-dynanets
 ==============

-Representing and mining dynamic graphs in Neo4j
+Representing and querying dynamic graphs in Neo4j